openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 * to enable a finer-grained control of the RP over the behavior of the OP when data is unavailable or does not match the criteria, or
 * to abort transactions (return error codes) in cases where requests cannot be fulfilled.

-Important: The behavior described below is independent from the use of `essential` (as defined in section 5.5.1 of [@!OpenID]).
+Important: The behavior described below is independent from the use of `essential` (as defined in section 5.5.1 of [@!OpenIDConnect]).

 ### Unavailable data